pramnora/bash/README.md

 *NOTE(S)*:-

+Bash, stands for Bourne Again Shell
 Bash shell script files are saved using: filename.sh
+The first line in any Bash Shell Script file is: #!/bin/bash
 Unix/Linux is case sensitive: abc is NOT ABC is NOT aBc is NOT Abc/-etc.

 [CTRL]+[ALT]+[T], Opens a new terminal window